URSec/Randezvous/README.md

   `randezvous-medium`, and `randezvous-large` for the three different-sized MCUs.

-For each (sub-)configuration, the script will generate attack payloads using the best strategies for the attacker and keep sending payloads in a brute-forcing manner.
+For each (sub-)configuration, the PoC script will generate attack payloads using the best strategies for the attacker and keep sending payloads in a brute-forcing manner, while the CVE script will do the same except that attack payloads are generated using less efficient strategies.
-In order to keep the exploit running, the script will reboot the application each time before sending a new payload.
+In order to keep the exploit running, both scripts will reboot the application each time before sending a new payload.
-You can compile the application and run the script to see how long the exploit takes to succeed for each case.
+For either the PoC or CVE exploit, you can compile the application and run the script to see how long the exploit takes to succeed for each case.